-- a There was not a hypothesis test for this outcome in the trial; the result can be considered as supportive evidence. - b Rated down 1 level for serious concerns about risk of bias due to missing outcome data.
-Did not rate down for imprecision; a between-group difference of greater than 20% was clinically significant according to the clinical expert; the entire CI is compatible with little-to-no difference. - o There is no multiplicity adjustment; the result can be considered as supportive evidence. - d Rated down 1 level for serious concerns about risk of bias due to missing outcome data.
+^aThere was not a hypothesis test for this outcome in the trial; the result can be considered as supportive evidence.

+bRated down 1 level for serious concerns about risk of bias due to missing outcome data.
+Did not rate down for imprecision; a between-group difference of greater than 20% was clinically significant according to the clinical expert; the entire CI is compatible with little to no difference.

+[°]There is no multiplicity adjustment; the result can be considered as supportive evidence.

+dRated down 1 level for serious concerns about risk of bias due to missing outcome data.
 Did not rate down for imprecision.
-Based on literature 6 point change from the baseline in NEI VFQ-25 total score was clinically important, the point estimate and entire confidence interval suggest little-to-no difference. - e Rated down 1 level for serious concerns about risk of bias due to missing outcome data.
-Did not rate down for imprecision; the clinical expert considered a difference of 2 injections in this timeframe to be clinically important; the sample size was adequately large.
-Rated down 1 level for serious indirectness because the number of injections was driven by the protocol and not reflective of how injections would be provided in practice. - f The clinical expert consulted by CADTH were unable to estimate a threshold for clinically important effects, so the null was used.
+Based on the literature, a 6-point change from baseline in NEI VFQ-25 total score was clinically important; the point estimate and entire CI suggest little to no difference.

+eRated down 1 level for serious concerns about risk of bias due to missing outcome data.
+Did not rate down for imprecision; the clinical expert considered a difference of 2 injections in this time frame to be clinically important; the sample size was adequately large.
+Rated down 1 level for serious indirectness because the number of injections was driven by the protocol and not reflective of how injections would be provided in practice.

+The clinical expert consulted by CADTH was unable to estimate a threshold for clinically important effects, so the null was used.
 Rated down 1 level for serious imprecision due to the small number of events.